-Chargeback fraud—also known as friendly fraud—is a type of fraud where a customer disputes a legitimate transaction with their bank or card issuer, rather than with the retailer, to obtain a refund while still keeping the merchandise.
+Chargeback fraud—also known as friendly fraud—is one of the most common types of eCommerce fraud, especially in card-not-present transactions.
+It occurs when a customer disputes a legitimate transaction with their bank or card issuer rather than with the retailer to obtain a refund while still keeping the merchandise.
 Legitimate chargebacks happen when a customer believes the charges are authentically fraudulent.

 - The merchant where the transaction took place